Callme-Ishmael/MPhys/README.md

 ### Final Note

 We now have a working Rivet setup capable of tracing the full event structure and performing spin-sensitive truth-level observables.
-However, the physical validity of the results — especially regarding spin correlations and model consistency — remains uncertain and requires further checks.
+However, the physical validity of the results, especially regarding spin correlations and model consistency, remains uncertain and requires further checks.

 ------------------------------
 ### Week 6 (starting 03.02.2025)